serverless/event-gateway/README.md

-# Event Gateway
+# The Event Gateway

 Dataflow for serverless functions and services.

 ## Description

-Event Gateway is a single product with a unique set of features enabling building serverless event-driven systems.
+The Event Gateway is a single product with a unique set of features enabling building serverless event-driven systems.

 Features:

-- pub/sub - lightweight pub/sub system allowing function subscription on custom events,
+- pub/sub - lightweight pub/sub system allowing function subscription on custom events
-- function discovery - discover and call serverless functions by other functions or legacy systems,
+- function discovery - discover and call serverless functions by other functions or legacy systems
-- endpoints - expose public HTTP/GraphQL/REST/WebSockets endpoints backed by serverless functions.
+- endpoints - expose public HTTP/GraphQL/REST/WebSocket endpoints backed by serverless functions

-What Event Gateway is NOT:
+What The Event Gateway is NOT:

-- it's not a replacement for message queues (no message ordering, strong durability guarantees, load-balanced message delivery),
+- it's not a replacement for message queues (no message ordering, strong durability guarantees)
-- it's not a replacement for streaming platforms (no processing capabilities, consumers groups),
+- it's not a replacement for streaming platforms (no processing capability and consumers group)
-- it's not a replacement for existing service discovery solutions from micro-services world.
+- it's not a replacement for existing service discovery solutions from the microservices world

 ## API (for MVP)

-Event Gateway exposes configuration RESTful HTTP API.
+The Event Gateway exposes a RESTful configuration API.

 ### Function discovery